vogon1/iWDL/README.txt

 - make sure the clientraw file(s) are on the same domainname as iWDL;  cross-domain loading is not allowed
 - make sure the clientraw_dir really is correct on your server; it is the directory you would use in your browser, e.g. if your url would be: http://sietse.net/wdl2/clientraw.txt then the directory is /wdl2
-- The code is in early stage; things might change (like file names, directory structure).
-  If you make a lot of config changes, you may have to redo them in a later release.

 - For the best iPhone experience, create a link on your springboard:
   * surf with safari to your iwdl
   * press the + in the bottom toolbar